EkaterinShitik/Bioinformatics_starter_pack/README.md

 # {'@SRX079804:1:SRR292678:1:1101:24563:24563':
 # ('ATTAGCGAGGAGGAGTGCTGAGAAGATGTCGCCTACGCCGTTGAAATTCCCTTCAATCAGGGGGTACTGGAGGATACGAGTTTGTGTG',
 #  'BFFFFFFFB@B@A<@D>BDDACDDDEBEDEFFFBFFFEFFDFFF=CC@DDFD8FFFFFFF8/+.2,@7<<:?B/:<><-><@.A*C>D')}

+select_fastq(example, quality_threshold=90)
+# Output:
+# 'There are no sequences suited to requirements'
 ```

 ### Troubleshooting

 |  Type of the problem                                             |  Probable cause
 | ------------------------------------------------------------ |--------------------
-| Output does not correspond the expected resultes             | The name of function is wrong.
-You see the results of another procedure
+| Output does not correspond the expected resultes             | The arguments are inputed without full names in the incorrect order
+| AttributeError: 'some' object has no attribute 'keys'                         | The 'seq' argument has incorrect 'some' type.
+It must be in dictionary type
-| run_dna_rna_tools() missing 1 required keyword-only argument: 'func'                          | The 'func' argument is not added
+| TypeError: select_fastq() got an unexpected keyword argument 'n'   | The name of argument 'n' is written incorrectly
-| ValueError: Invalid operation!                              | There is a mistake in the name of function
-| ValueError: Sequence of number *n* is incorrect! | Sequence of this number *n* does not correspond to structure of DNA or RNA
+| TypeError: '>=' not supported between instances of 'float' and 'str'| The arguments are inputed in incorrect type